kathlynk/Twitter-Client/README.md

 ## Notes

 - Still working to get data persistence with Sql-Lite implemented.
 Having trouble populating the user_id(foreign key) in the tweet entity
+- Still working on embedded video media.
+Struggling with 3rd party libraries.
+Also, seems video media can still be labelled "photo" in the twitter API?
+May have to use extended entities and search for "video" under type.
+Seems videos still have a "photo" type in the simple media entity?

 ## Open-source libraries used